holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/07_binary_crossword/lesson_plan.md

 ## Essential Questions

-- How do we represent text with hex?
+- How do we represent images with hex?
 - Why is context important when decoding data in a computer?

 ## Lesson: